 Simply hiking the Arboretum trails is an educational and visual experience, but we also offer a variety of programs to help visitors deepen their knowledge of trees and botany and meet fellow nature-lovers in the community.
 Guided tours on the weekends are a great way to learn about trees in small portions.
 Take a class to hone skills in topics like conifer or bird identification, botanical illustration, or learn about plant evolution.
 For kids and families, we offer ongoing programs like preschool walks and Family Forest Days, as well as special events.

 Want to stay in the loop about upcoming classes and events?
 Sign up to get Hoyt’s monthly e-newsletter in your inbox.

-- Dogs are allowed only on leash.
-Pet waste must be removed immediately.
+- Dogs must always be on leash; pet waste must be removed immediately.

 Other Attractions in Washington Park

-To learn more about visiting attractions around Washington Park, visit Explore Washington Park or one of the following destinations around the park:
+To learn more about visiting attractions around Washington Park, visit Explore Washington Park or one of the following cultural institutions: